taufik-nurrohman/markdown/README.md

 The list item continuation “number” is enforced as follows:

- 1. A list item continuation can only use the current number or the next number after it.
+ 1. A list item continuation can only use the current number or the next number after it:

     <table>
     <thead>